Alicepinch/roots-cafe/README.md

 - Footer is available across all pages and provides quick access to contact info and social media links.

 #### Responsive:
-- Responsive web design so that the user can view the website on different device sizes.
+- Responsive web design across the whole website so that the user can view this on different device sizes.

 #### Accessibility:
 - Aria-labels and alt attributes added to all links and images across the website.